 A 2018 review on apples and weight loss showed that eating fresh, whole apples or drinking apple juice regularly has a correlation with successful weight loss in both humans and animals (including overweight or obese individuals).

 Though technically a nut, avocado tends to be considered and consumed like a fruit.
 It has tons of nutrients including “good-for-you” healthy fats, like omega-3 fatty acids.
 Avocado was shown to play an important role in weight loss during a 2019 randomized trial.
-Surprisingly, one aspect of how it helped with weight loss was by supporting a healthier gut and promoting an increase in probiotic gut bacteria.
-Additionaly, a decrease in serum HGF, which if found increased in the human body, has been associated with type 1 and 2 diabetes, metabolic syndrome and obesity.
+Surprisingly, one aspect of how eating avocados helped with weight loss was by supporting a healthier gut and promoting an increase in probiotic gut bacteria.
+Additionally, a decrease in serum HGF, which is found to increase in the human body, has been associated with type 1 and 2 diabetes, metabolic syndrome, and obesity.

-This yellow fruit, famous for high potassium, could help with weight loss-but there is a catch.
-On their own, bananas are higher in sugar than in fiber and may not be the top choice for weight loss.
+This yellow fruit, famous for its high potassium, could help promote weight loss there is a catch.
+On their own, bananas are higher in natural sugars than in fiber and may not be the top choice for weight loss.

-That said, starchy banana varieties (like plantains) that are low in sugar are excellent for supporting weight loss, as they are high in fiber but lower in sugar (a combination known to be very effective in foods for weight loss).In addition, the health benefits of using green banana products like green banana flour, are benefitial for those with gastrointestinal symptoms/diseases, followed by the glycemic/insulin metabolism, weight control and renal and liver complications associated to diabetes.
+That said, starchy banana varieties (like plantains) that are low in sugar are excellent for supporting weight loss, as they are high in fiber but lower in sugar (a combination known to be very effective in foods for weight loss).In addition, the health benefits of using green banana products like green banana flour are beneficial for those with gastrointestinal symptoms/diseases, followed by glycemic/insulin metabolism, weight control, and renal and liver complications associated with diabetes.

-Many fruits are great for weight loss because they are so high in fiber.
+Many fruits are great for weight loss because they boost your fiber intake.
 Berries are a category of fruit that have one extra on other fruits because they contain other weight loss-supporting nutrients.

 Drupes (Stone Fruit)

 Another category of fruit, drupes (also known as stone fruit), are defined as fruits that have a large central seed at their core surrounded by sweet flesh.
-These types of fruit include peaches, apricots, cherries, plums and more.
+These types of fruit include peaches, apricots, cherries, plums, and more.
 Studies on different drupes show they support natural weight loss by helping regulate blood sugars.
-Peach, apricot and plum each have studies on them showing their blood sugar benefits for both natural weight loss and reducing diabetic risk (which can involve weight gain).
+Peaches, apricots, and plums each have studies showing their blood sugar benefits for both natural weight loss and reducing diabetic risk (which can involve weight gain).